ballpanuwat25/Final-Project-Front-end-Dev-Init/README.md

 # Personal Information Management (PIM) Web Application

 Welcome to the Personal Information Management (PIM) web application!
-This application is built using React.js, Tailwind CSS, Daisy UI, and React Beautiful Dnd to help you manage your personal tasks, schedule, and more.
+This application is built using React.js, Tailwind CSS, Daisy UI, and React Beautiful Dnd to help you manage your personal tasks, schedule, and daily journal.

 ## Table of Contents
 - [Features](#features)